M Davies Appraisal LLC maintains the highest professional ethics

 Appraisers may also have fiduciary obligations to third parties, including homeowners, sellers and buyers, or others.
 Those third parties normally are spelled out in the appraisal assignment itself.
 An appraiser's fiduciary roll is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

 Appraisers also have rules outside of boundaries of clients and others.
 For example, appraisers must store their work files for a minimum of five years - at M Davies Appraisal LLC you can rest assured that we adhere to that rule.

-M Davies Appraisal LLC holds itself to the industry standards and guidelines set in place for professional behavior.
-We can't accept anything less from ourselves.
+When creating reports, we follow the highest ethical standards possible.
 We never do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since raising the estimate of the home would inflate the their paycheck.
-We don't do that.
-Other unprofessional practices may be established by state law or professional societies to which an appraiser belongs.
+That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is probably the appraisal professions biggest taboo, because it would invite appraisal fraud since increasing the estimate of the home would inflate the their paycheck.
+We set ourselves to a higher standard.
+Other improper practices may be defined by state law or professional societies to which an appraiser belongs.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.